tlwl19/EGL314/README.md

 <br>

-Once you are done drawwing, you can convert your drawing into a pixelised form on the grid.
+Once you are done drawing, you can convert your drawing into a pixelised form on the grid.
 In order to do that, we will have to save the drawing.

---> Change img, add arrow pointing to save button
 ![](Demo%20Pics/DrawSave.png)
 *Save drawing on canvas*